IanKulin/mini-csrf/README.md

 The CSRF token is a [HMAC](https://en.wikipedia.org/wiki/HMAC) hash of the browser user-agent, IP address, the time and a server secret.
 The token and the time are inserted into the web page that calls a mutating route.
 The server is able to confirm the correctness of the token by re-creating it, then the time provided is checked to ensure its within the tolerance.

+Token comparisons are done in constant time to avoid timing attacks.

 ### Comparisons

 | Feature                               | mini-csrf                       | Double Submit Cookies | Synchronizer Token             |